MortisA858/alx-low_level_programming/0x12-singly_linked_lists/README.md

 The message function is declared with the void return type and the __attribute__((constructor)) attribute.
 This attribute makes the message function execute before the main function.

 The message function uses the printf function to print the specified string.
+6. Real programmers can write assembly code in any language